 This subject will introduce students to fundamental concepts in spatial information and provide a practical understanding of the rise of the Smart City and how spatial information can assist in evidenced-based and collaborative decision-making.

 Students will also be exposed to a range of digital environments, including open data repositories, urban modelling and visualisation tools and open source geospatial information technologies.

 Spatial Analytics is the study of geospatial digital data, information, knowledge and models to understand trends, complexities and inform decision process.
-The subject explores a range of approaches at the intersection of spatial information, statistics and policy to further students’ understanding of the built environment.
+The subject explores approaches at the intersection of spatial information, statistics and spatial analytics to further students’ understanding of the built environment.

 The new science of cities is driven by the deluge of data that enables the mapping of new geographies that can be explored, analysed and synthesized.
 Studies of urban settlements require a deeper knowledge of digital data and how to access, interrogate and synthesis such data.

-A range of research methods will be considered in combination with case studies to provide fundmental skills in spatial analysis and sharpen critical spatial and geographical thinking.
-Case studies will be based on contemporary problems in health, urban planning and real estate for evidence-based and evidence-informed decision making.
+A range of research methods will be taught in combination with case studies to provide fundamental skills in Python, spatial analysis and sharpen critical spatial and analytical thinking.
+At the end you will have a set of Jupyter Notebooks in Python that can be deployed in future cases such as health, urban planning and real estate for evidence-based decision making.

 This subject will focus on developing students’ understanding of a wide variety of strategic and operational business problems and decisions being faced by managers and decision makers in the fields of financial management, human resource management, marketing management, operations management, and international business management.
 Students will be shown how to use a range of quantitative approaches to analyze business problems and, based on these analyses, make effective decisions.
 The subject will take descriptive analytic, predictive analytic, and prescriptive analytic approaches.
 Students will be expected to be able to calculate and manipulate data as well as interpret the results in order to derive and evaluate alternative solutions to typical business problems.